jhpyle/docassemble/_docs/functions.md

 holding one of the [roles].

-* `last_access_time('client')`: returns the last time a user with the role of `client` accessed the interview.
+* `last_access_time('client')`: returns the last time a user with the role of `client` accessed the interview session.
-* `last_access_time('advocate')`: returns the last time a user with the role of `advocate` accessed the interview.
+* `last_access_time('advocate')`: returns the last time a user with the role of `advocate` accessed the interview session.
-* `last_access_time(['advocate', 'admin'])`: returns the last time a user with the role of `advocate` or `admin` accessed the interview.
+* `last_access_time(['advocate', 'admin'])`: returns the last time a user with the role of `advocate` or `admin` accessed the interview session.

-By default, `last_access_time()` will ignore interview access by the [cron user].
+By default, `last_access_time()` will ignore session access by the [cron user].
 However, if you do not wish to ignore access by the [cron user], you can call `last_access_time()` with the optional keyword argument `include_cron` equal to `True`:

-* `last_access_time(include_cron=True)`: returns the last time any user, including the [cron user] if applicable, accessed the interview.
+* `last_access_time(include_cron=True)`: returns the last time any user, including the [cron user] if applicable, accessed the session.

 The `last_access_time()` function takes an optional keyword argument `timezone`.
 If `timezone` is provided (e.g.,